William Hill Sites

 Line Bet

-A wager that one of the low numbers (1-18) will win.
-Also known as ‘Manque’ in French Roulette.
+A wager that the winning number will be between 1 and 18.
+Also known as Manque in French Roulette.

 Mini Roulette